filby89/facetracker_pillar/readme.md

 <p align="center">
 <img width="600px" src="assets/face_tracking.jpg">
 </p>
+<p align="center">Example output from the face tracker.</p>

 ## Prerequisites

-- ROS Noetic (other versions may require adjustments)
+- ROS Noetic (other versions may require adjustments) if you want to use the ROS node
 - Python 3.x
 - OpenCV
-- cv_bridge ROS package
 - [ultralytics](https://github.com/ultralytics/ultralytics)

-Ensure ROS Noetic is properly installed on your system.
-Instructions can be found on the [official ROS installation page](http://wiki.ros.org/noetic/Installation).
+Instructions for install ROS Noetic can be found on the [official ROS installation page](http://wiki.ros.org/noetic/Installation).

 ## Installation

 1. **Create or navigate to your ROS workspace**: